Homebrew/homebrew-cask/doc/development/hacking.md

 ### The External Command `_stanza`

-[`_stanza`](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/cask/lib/hbc/cli/internal_stanza.rb) is an incredibly useful command to contributors who want to build a tool that leans on the information from Homebrew-Cask.
-It extracts and renders a specific stanza for either a given Cask, or for every Cask.
+[`_stanza`](https://github.com/Homebrew/brew/blob/master/Library/Homebrew/cask/lib/hbc/cli/internal_stanza.rb) is a useful command to contributors who want to build a tool that leans on the information from Homebrew-Cask.
+It extracts and renders a specific stanza for either a given Cask or every Cask.

 The syntax is